bhj/KaraokeEternal/docs/content/docs/index.md

 #### Creating a Metadata Parser (Experimental)

-Your `_keconfig.js` can also return a *parser creator* instead of a configuration object.
+Your `_kes.v1.js` file can also return a *parser creator* instead of a configuration object.
 A parser creator returns a function that can be called for each media file.
 The [default parser](/repo/blob/master/server/Scanner/MetaParser/defaultMiddleware.js){{% icon-external %}} is still available so you don't have to reinvent the wheel.

 The following example creates a parser that removes the word 'junk' from each filename before handing off to the default parser: